Butterflies - Nursery

 Afternoon session 12.15pm-3.15pm

-Milk and a healthy snack are provided for your child; we kindly ask for a donation of 50 pence a week towards snacks and baking costs.
+Milk and fruit are available for your child every session; we kindly ask for a donation of 50 pence a week towards snacks and baking costs.
+On Fridays we have a tasty snack that links to our theme that week.
 Children may also bring their own water bottles with water only.

-Please keep checking your child’s online learning journal to see what your child has been learning whilst at nursery.
+Please keep checking your emails for updates of your child’s observations on Evidence me.
 We love to share the experiences your child has with you at home or on trips so please select photographs and upload them so we can add them to your child’s learning journal.
 This helps us build a rounded picture of your child.

 There are 7 areas of learning in the Early Years Foundation Stage (EYFS):

-We follow the same termly topics as the rest of the school - Jurassic Forest, Dungeons & Dragons, Seaside Rescue, Treasure, Megastructures & World Kitchen.
+We follow the same termly topics as our reception classes - All about me, Going on a bear hunt, Science explorers, How does your garden grow and One world.
 We also study the seasons, festivals and celebrations.
 Key Workers also include children's interests and fascinations on the BIG PICTURE PLANNING.

 For the majority of session times, your child will choose how to learn.
-They will, however, have short, daily focus sessions in maths and phonics.
+They will have short daily focus sessions in maths and phonics.
 We have a warm and caring learning environment where children can feel safe and secure knowing that there will be consistent provision for them.
 Children are encouraged to take risks and challenge themselves and we enable them by providing enhancement to the areas.

-Each week there is a special colour, shape and rhyme.
+Each week there is a special colour and shape.
 These are displayed on posters, in nursery and on the BIG PICTURE PLANNING in the cloakroom.
 Your child is encouraged wear the colour of the week on Fridays.

 Each child has a book bag and can borrow a library book each day; these are located in the cloakroom.